andyfang1105/flashbird/README.md

 ## Get Rates

-This section outlines the steps to calculate the total charge amount for a shipment.
-Utilizing the Flashbird API, you can estimate shipping costs by providing package details, including weight and dimensions, along with the origin and destination information.
+Calculate the total charge amount for a shipment by providing package details, including weight, dimensions, and origin and destination postal codes.

 **Endpoint:**
 ```